adamkurth/CXLS_Sphinx/docs/source/cxls_eiger_4m.rst

 - Data images will be stored at `http://10.139.1.5/data/`.
 - Use `setup.sh` to download these images onto your computer (details provided later in this document).

-Steps to Activate zmq Listener
+Steps to Activate ZMQ Listener
 ------------------------------

 1. Clone the reborn repository: